 When you have a team this awesome, you can’t keep an entire blog to yourself.
 That’s why we’re starting choozlechat, a series of blog posts with contributions from Choozle thought-leaders across every team.
 Today, we’ll dive into self-serve programmatic and what that means for your business.
 Have an idea for a choozlechat?
 Email us!

-Kate Marshall, Marketing Coordinator at Choozle: I sometimes like to kick these off by asking the most important questions first.
+Megan Sullivan-Jenks, Director of Marketing at Choozle: I sometimes like to kick these off by asking the most important questions first.
 If you could only watch one movie for the rest of your life, what would it be?

 Rachel Mimken, Director of Client Experience at Choozle: Easy, The Lord of the Rings: The Fellowship of the Ring.

 MSJ: What are some of the biggest advantages, in your opinion, of in-house programmatic?

 RM: Control, gained expertise, and efficiency (both cost and time).

 MSJ: What are some things brands and agencies can gain from making the switch to self-serve in-house programmatic?

 RM: Notably, there are the economic benefits to making the switch.
 Removing the 3rd party management layer removes extraneous fees and time; making your campaigns more efficient.
 On the revenue gain side, agencies, in particular, are adding new expertise and service offerings, which translates into more budget across new and often existing customers from what we’ve seen.

 That expertise gain is hugely important.
 Marketers are hired to bring strategic insight to the brand.
 By putting these folks in the driver’s seat we’ve seen great execution of campaign strategy.
 A campaign trafficker is going to have a tough time, though an IO (insertion order) spreadsheet, understanding all the nuances of the brand and campaign strategy versus the Marketer.
 The Marketer directly, given the right training and tools, is predisposed to deliver the best return in my opinion.